Workplace Surveillance in Australia: What Is Lawful and What Is Not

 • Contractual acknowledgment

-Covert surveillance without lawful authority may breach legislation.
+Covert surveillance without proper authority may breach legislation.

-CCS ensures that surveillance aligns with disclosure requirements.
+CCS ensures surveillance aligns with disclosure requirements and documented policy.

 Types of Workplace Surveillance